-Bryce Canyon is home to the largest concentration of Hoodoos (irregular rock columns) in the world, making it a must-stop winter destination.
+Bryce Canyon is home to the largest concentration of Hoodoos (irregular rock columns) in the world.
 The hiking alone is enough to fill any weekend itinerary, with breathtaking locations like Bryce Amphitheater which are even more stunning in winter.

 After all, there’s a reason why this destination made BMTM’s list of the 15 Best National Parks to Visit in Winter!
-February is prime time to catch the best stargazing of the year, as the clear winter skies lend to spectacular nighttime views.
+February is prime time to catch the best stargazing of the year.
+The clear winter skies lend to spectacular nighttime views.

 The Alabama Hills get hot in the summertime, making winter a fantastic time to visit.

 The hiking trails lead to some of the most photogenic landscapes as the park is well known for its unique arches and rock formations.
 Check out our guide for more ideas on how best to enjoy Alabama Hills in the winter!

 Myrtle Beach is most popular during the spring and summer months, but this coastal location is just as exciting in the winter!

 While you might not be feeling a dip in the chilly ocean, you can still enjoy the sea while you ride on horseback along the coast from Myrtle Beach to Garden City Beach.
 There are also plenty of trails to explore at Myrtle Beach State Park to hike, bike and explore.

 16. Jekyll Island, Georgia